dirkrombauts/DirkRombautsPicklesPro.github.io/_posts/2016-02-26-pickles-2-4-it-s-all-about-the-test-results.markdown

 ![Dropdown list with test result formats](/public/img/2016-02-26_PicklesUI.png)

 I also included some bug fixes: the Cucumber JSON test result provider now deals correctly with background steps, for both the Ruby and the JavaScript versions of Cucumber: [#293](https://github.com/picklesdoc/pickles/issues/293).
 And I was able to fix a long-standing bug that resulted in corrupt Word documents: [#261](https://github.com/picklesdoc/pickles/issues/261).

+This is not the end of the road for the Test Results - I hope to improve them even further and above all make them more efficient.
+For now, though, this is a great intermediate stage.